Foster Care and Adoption in Cyprus: Requirements, Process and How to Apply

 What Expats Should Know

 If you are not a Cypriot citizen, you can still apply to become a foster parent or adoptive parent, provided you meet the residency requirements.
-For adoption, at least one applicant must have resided in Cyprus for two consecutive years.
+For adoption, at least one applicant must be a permanent resident of Cyprus or have resided in the Republic for two consecutive years.
 For foster care, the assessment focuses on your stability and suitability rather than nationality.

 The process is conducted primarily in Greek.
 While some SWS officers speak English, all official documentation is in Greek.
 Having a translator or Greek-speaking friend can be helpful during home study visits and meetings.

 The legal framework applies only to the areas controlled by the Republic of Cyprus.
-If you live in Nicosia, be aware that the SWS office handles cases for the southern part of the city only.
+If you live in Nicosia, the procedures described here apply to the areas controlled by the Republic of Cyprus.

 Where to Start

 Your first step is contacting the district SWS office nearest to your home.
-If you are in Nicosia, Limassol, Larnaca, or Paphos, each city has its own office.
-Bring identification and be prepared for an initial conversation about your circumstances and motivations.
-The first meeting is informational and does not commit you to anything.
+The five areas are Nicosia, Limassol, Larnaca, Paphos, and Famagusta.
+Be prepared for an initial conversation about your circumstances and motivations.

 You may also wish to connect with organisations that support foster and adoptive families.
 The Pancyprian Association of Foster Families ("Folia Agapis") offers peer support, and the Hope for Children CRC Policy Center runs fostering programmes in partnership with the government.